-No. Whereby uses a password-free login mechanism where a unique code is sent to your phone or email address, which is used to log in.
+No. Whereby uses a password-free login mechanism where a unique code is sent to your phone or email address.
 This is commonly seen as a second factor on top of a password, but without the password it’s just one factor.

 Does the platform support transit encryption?
 How is it implemented?

 Yes.
-Whereby uses standard TLS to secure traffic between your computer and their servers.
+Whereby uses standard transport layer security, or TLS, to secure traffic between your computer and its servers.
 For paid “large meeting modes,” video and audio use WebRTC but are encrypted and decrypted on Whereby’s servers, not peer-to-peer or end-to-end encrypted as WebRTC is typically designed to be.

 Does the platform support end-to-end encryption?
 How is it implemented?

-In "small meeting mode," (up to 2 meeting participants) Whereby uses the WebRTC standard in a standard peer-to-peer architecture, which is end-to-end encrypted.
-As with other peer-to-peer systems however, your IP address, and thus, potentially your approximate physical location, may be exposed to other parties in the chat.
-If location privacy is paramount, we recommend utilizing a VPN which can prevent WebRTC leaks and using an up-to-date browser to keep your location protected from others in a Whereby small meeting mode room.
+In "small meeting mode," (two meeting participants) Whereby uses the WebRTC standard in a standard peer-to-peer architecture, which is end-to-end encrypted.
+As with other peer-to-peer systems, however, your IP address and, thus, potentially your approximate physical location, may be exposed to other parties in the chat.
+If location privacy is paramount, we recommend utilizing a VPN, which can prevent WebRTC leaks, and an up-to-date browser to keep your location protected from others in a Whereby small meeting mode room.

-In a response to an email from Freedom of the Press Foundation, a representative from Whereby’s PR team says there was a third party penetration test on Whereby’s application code conducted in September 2020, but does not plan on publicly releasing the results of the test.
+In a response to an email from FPF, a representative from Whereby’s PR team said there was a third-party penetration test on Whereby’s application code conducted in September 2020, but does not plan on publicly releasing the results of the test.

 Has the platform been breached before?
-How did they respond?
+How did it respond?

 We could not find publicly available examples.
 We reached out to Whereby to learn more.

-"We have not had any severe vulnerabilities or security issues that have been reported or we have identified [by security researchers]."
-Whereby did say they have previously paid a few bug bounties on a case-by-case basis, but the severity of the vulnerabilities discovered by bug bounty recipients was not disclosed.
+"We have not had any severe vulnerabilities or security issues that have been reported or we have identified [by security researchers]," it told us.
+Whereby did say it had previously paid a few bug bounties on a case-by-case basis, but the severity of the vulnerabilities discovered by bug bounty recipients was not disclosed.

 How does the platform handle contact discovery?

 It doesn't.
-There are also no documented endpoints in the Whereby API that account for contacts, suggesting they don’t provide this capability.
+There are also no documented endpoints in the Whereby API that account for contacts, suggesting it doesn’t provide this capability.